Stzyxh/Bedrock-RTX-Template/README.md

-# Simple-Bedrock-RTX-
+# Bedrock RTX Template
-This is the code for https://legacy.curseforge.com/minecraft-bedrock/addons/bedrock-rtx
+### template for RTX Recurce packs for the Minecraft Bedrock Edition